yuangan/EAT_code/README.md

 **News:**
 * 07/09/2023 Release the pre-trained weight and inference code.
+* 21/09/2023 Release the preprocessing code.
+Now, EAT can generate emotional talking-head videos with <strong>any</strong> portrait and driven video.
+Thank you for your patience~:tada:

 # Environment
 For the quickest configuration, it's recommended to try the demo in [Colab](https://colab.research.google.com/drive/133hwDHzsfRYl-nQCUQxJGjcXa5Fae22Z#scrollTo=GWqHlw6kKrbo).